 What we don’t: Not as warm or packable as performance options like the Neutrino Pro above.

 Parkas have great casual appeal, and their warmth is unmatched, but we love the versatility and mobility of a standard-length winter jacket.
 More than most, the REI Stormhenge hits a great balance between everyday and performance use, coupling clean lines and classy colorways with a laundry list of technical features.
 In terms of warmth and weather protection, you get body-mapped 850-fill goose down, recycled synthetic insulation in areas prone to moisture and sweat, and a 2-layer waterproof shell.
-The Stormhenge also features a fully adjustable hood with a draft collar, Velcro cuffs, and pit zips to further seal out (or let in) the elements.
-The result is an insulating jacket that does a decent job keeping out weather, ideal for everything from drippy ice climbing and backcountry skiing to (our personal favorite) 35 degrees and rainy.
+The Stormhenge also features a fully adjustable hood with a draft collar, Velcro cuffs, and pit zips to help vent if you start to overheat.
+The result is an insulating jacket that does a decent job keeping out weather and is ideal for drippy and cold conditions, even while on the move.

-The Stormhenge received a sizable revamp a couple winters back, including a longer cut (by over 2 in.), more sustainably produced fabrics, two additional internal pockets (including a drop-in pocket for stashing gloves and climbing skins), and the aforementioned synthetic insulation.
+The Stormhenge received a sizable revamp a couple winters back, including a longer cut (by over 2 in.), more sustainably produced fabrics, two additional internal pockets (including a drop-in pocket for stashing gloves or climbing skins), and the aforementioned synthetic insulation.
 REI still doesn’t provide a fill-weight spec, but we’ve found the jacket to be warm into the low 20s Fahrenheit with only a light baselayer underneath.
 Of course, it’s important to have reasonable expectations when shopping from REI’s in-house collection, but the Stormhenge is impressively high-quality and well designed for the price.
 If you’re on the lookout for a jacket that can deliver equal parts weather protection and warmth, it’s well worth a look.
-Finally, REI also offers the Stormhenge in a parka-length version ($299) with a 36.5-inch center back length...
-Read in-depth Stormhenge Jacket review (prior men's version)
+Finally, REI also offers the Stormhenge in a parka-length version ($299) with a 36.5-inch center back length.

-See the REI Co-op Stormhenge 850 Down Hybrid
+See the REI Stormhenge 850 Down Hybrid Jacket

 Center back length: 35.4 in.